Ancient-Wisdom.Co.Uk

 Homepage.

-'Machine-tools' - Although the idea was first raised by Petrie, it has resurfaced recently through the work of C. Dunn (1), who provides good evidence of 'Machined' artefacts at Ghiza.
+Although the idea was first raised by Petrie, it has resurfaced recently through the work of Clive Dunn (1), who provides good evidence of 'Machined' artefacts at Giza.
 He reminds us that Petrie also recognised that the few remaining tools from the period were 'insufficient to explain Egyptian artefacts'.

 Dunn reviewed certain igneous artefacts inspected by Petrie and concluded that they 'almost undeniably indicate machine power was used by the pyramid builders'.
 (1)